WTMC Basic Snowcraft

 For any questions about the course, please contact the Chief Guide or the Assistant Chief Guide

-– three Wednesday evenings in Wellington + one 3-day weekend at the WTMC Ruapehu Lodge (28-31st July)
+– one Wednesday evening in Wellington + one 3-day weekend at the WTMC Ruapehu Lodge (24-27 July 2025)

 – for club members only, fitness requirements apply